 Advaita Vedanta is probably the best known of all Vedanta schools of Hinduism, the others being Dvaita and Vishishtadvaita.
 Nondual Vedanta is considered the pearl of Indian philosophy and it has influenced virtually all schools of Indian thought.

-The limitless Self cannot be comprehended by mind.
+The limitless Self cannot be comprehended by the mind.
 Transcending the mind is the path of recognizing our ultimate essence, atman.

-By such sentences as “That thou art,” (Tat Tvam Asi) our own Self is affirmed.
-Of that which is untrue and composed of the five elements, the Sruti (scripture) says, “Not this, not this.”
-(Neti Neti).
+Verse 25 of the Avadhuta Gita says: “By such sentences as ‘That thou art,’ (tat tvam asi) our own Self is affirmed.
+Of that which is untrue and composed of the five elements, the sruti (scripture) says, ‘Not this, not this,’ (neti neti).
 Therefore, by discriminating between what is Brahman and what is not, one comes to the truth.
 Brahman is neither the body nor the mind.
-Through this process, the aspirant, or yogi, soon realizes that Brahman is all, is infinite sat cit ananda (pure existence-pure consciousness-pure bliss) and attains moksha (liberation).
+Through this process, the aspirant, or yogi, soon realizes that Brahman is all, is infinite sat-chit-ananda (Pure Existence-Pure Consciousness-Pure Bliss) and attains moksha (liberation).”

 “There is only one Great Being, which the sages call Brahman, in which all the countless forms of existence reside.
-That Great Being is utter Consciousness, and IT is the only Essence or Self (Atman) of all beings.” –Georg Feuerstein, Sacred Paths
+That Great Being is utter Consciousness, and IT is the only Essence or Self (atman) of all beings.” –Georg Feuerstein, Sacred Paths